fnsvalue-git/Web-BSASampleAppForChallenge/docs/android/user/me.md

 <br/>

-## Check user status
+## Check User Status
 To check the user status, `me()` from `GuardianSdk` can be used to call the API.
-User status may be one of the following types : registered user, not registered user, withdrawn user, temporarily suspended user...etc.
+User status may be one of the following types :
+registered user, not registered user, withdrawn user, temporarily suspended user...etc.

 ### Parameter
 - none